kuzzleio/sdk-javascript/doc/6/getting-started/vuejs/standalone/index.md

 <<< ./snippets/App.vue.snippet:2[js]

 ## Get the username
-First of all, we need to know the user nickname.
-Let's start by adding the following html code in the `<template>` tag to allow the client type his nickname:
+First of all, we need to know the user's name.
+Let's start by adding the following HTML code in the `<template>` tag, allowing one to enter their name:

 <<< ./snippets/App.vue.snippet:1[html]